DC on spending binge with no plan to cut back, as debt held by public to top GDP by year’s end

 Treasury Secretary Steven Mnuchin has said there is concern about the soaring deficits and debt.

-"I think we're all sensitive to that this is a war and we need to win this war and we need to spend what it takes to win the war," Mnuchin said on Fox Business Network Wednesday.
+"I think we're all sensitive to [the fact] that this is a war and we need to win this war and we need to spend what it takes to win the war," Mnuchin said on Fox Business Network Wednesday.
 "On the other hand, we are sensitive to the economic impacts of putting on debt, and that's something that the president is reviewing with us very carefully."

-But so far, there has been little sign that there are going to be any efforts to curb that spending, at least in the short-term.
+But so far, there has been no sign of any pending efforts to curb that spending, at least in the short-term.
 Already on the Hill there has been talk of a Phase 4 package should the economic downturn continue -- which seems likely.
-The price tag on that could be $1 trillion or more.
+The price tag on that could be another $1 trillion or more.

-Some on the left, such as Rep. Alexandria Ocasio-Cortez, D-N.Y., have suggested Trump tax cuts could be rolled back and taxes on Amazon and Facebook be increased.
+Some on the left, such as Rep. Alexandria Ocasio-Cortez, D-N.Y., have suggested Trump tax cuts could be rolled back and taxes on Amazon and Facebook increased.

 “Happy to offer solutions to deficit hawks’ selectively-applied concern trolling,” she tweeted.

-But at a time of economic downturn, it would seem unlikely that a de facto tax increase would gain much traction.
+But at a time of economic downturn, it would seem unlikely that a tax increase would gain much traction.

-On the question of a phase 4, Senate Majority Leader Mitch McConnell, R-Ky., has said that he wants the Senate to proceed “cautiously,” citing concerns about the national debt.
+On the question of a phase 4 relief bill, Senate Majority Leader Mitch McConnell, R-Ky., has said that he wants the Senate to proceed “cautiously,” citing concerns about the national debt.

 CLICK HERE FOR THE FOX NEWS APP